-Tattoo Artist Killed in Parking Lot of Davies Club Eden Strip Club After Argument In Florida
+Tattoo Artist Killed in Parking Lot of Davies Club Eden Strip Club After Argument

 A graffiti and tattoo artist – celebrating his 21st birthday – was killed early Wednesday outside a popular Davie strip club when he was run over by a man in a white Cadillac Escalade following a fight.